pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 model["data"].get_value()
 ```

-Note that we used a theano method {meth}`theano.compile.sharedvalue.SharedVariable.get_value` of class {class}`theano.compile.sharedvalue.SharedVariable` to get the value of the variable.
+Note that we used a pytensor method {meth}`pytensor.compile.sharedvalue.SharedVariable.get_value` of class {class}`pytensor.compile.sharedvalue.SharedVariable` to get the value of the variable.
 This is because our variable is actually a `SharedVariable`.

 ```{code-cell} ipython3
 type(data)